Curved Kitchen Islands: Design Guide, Pros, Cons & Layout Tips

 Modern white kitchen design with glossy black accents and a curved tiled kitchen island.

-In most cases, the outer side of the island is the best place for the curve, while the sides facing cabinetry stay straighter and more practical.
+In most cases, the curve belongs on the outer side of the island.
+The sides facing cabinetry should stay straighter for efficiency.

-The biggest mistake is forcing an island into the middle of a tight U-shape.
-In that situation, even softened edges will not make the kitchen feel comfortable.
+The biggest mistake is forcing an island into a tight U-shape.
+A curve will not solve a lack of space.

 Galley Kitchen